We All Scream for Ice Cream (Masters of Horror): Plot

 Worried, Layne goes to bed.
 His wife is concerned at his distant behavior, and she urges him to tell her what's wrong.
 Layne tells his wife of his childhood, and the local ice-cream man named Buster Dawkins.
 He was a decent soul who drove an ice-cream truck and wore a clown suit.
 The neighborhood bully, Virgil Constance, had pulled off his clown nose to reveal a burnt stub – Buster had no real nose.
 Layne ends the story there, stating that one day, Buster simply died.
 Then he gets a phone call and arrives at the scene of Toot's death – his clothes in a pile of something gooey.
 Layne's wife demands to know what part of the story he omitted.
 Distressed, Layne tells her that Virgil planned a prank on Buster that one of them would release the brake on his truck and make it roll down the hill.
 Virgil forced Layne to pull the brake, and the truck began rolling straight towards Buster.
 Too busy picking up fallen coins to notice, Buster was run over by the truck and killed.

 That night, Layne goes to see the adult Virgil, the shaggy man he spotted at the funeral.
 Virgil eventually tells Layne that Buster has returned for revenge for their fatal prank.
-While they are talking, a ghostly ice-cream truck stops nearby in front of a little girl whom Virgil had molested.
+While they are talking, a ghostly ice-cream truck stops nearby in front of a little girl - a probable child of Virgil's rapes.
 Buster reaches out of his truck to her, and his horribly-scabbed hand gives the girl a treat.
 He tells her she can use it to get revenge.
 Upon the girl biting into it, Virgil melts away, screaming as layers of skin and flesh strips off him like ice-cream.

 Layne returns home with a plan.
 He begs his wife to take their children away to their grandmother's house for one day while he fixes things.
 After they leave, he tests the garden devices with a remote, then uses ice cream from a bucket in the freezer to create a shape.
 He wraps the treat with one of Buster's wrappers that Layne had thrown away.

 Upon hearing the ice-dream truck's creepy tune, Layne, carrying a small cooler, walks outside for a showdown.
 His children, lured by Buster from the car a short distance away, run to them.
 Buster's vengeful spirit offers an ice-cream (shaped like Layne) to Layne's kids.
 Layne and Buster struggle until Layne turns on the garden sprinklers, freezing the clown.
 Layne's son sees the ice-cream treat Layne had dropped, and it's shaped exactly like Buster.
 The boy bites into it, and the clown dies.
 In the next scene, everything appears normal again and the family is about to move away from that town, but suddenly Layne hears the old creepy tune again, and the film ends with a flash of Buster's rotten face.